-The Supported Bands tab lists all the bands supported by the dL/M/HRU. clicking on a band will show the band information.
+The Supported Bands tab lists all the bands supported by the dL/M/HRU.
+Clicking on a band shows the band information.
 In the example below information about the AWS band is displayed:

 The Optical Links tab has information about the optical links of the dL/M/HRU.
-Each optical link has the colour of the most severe alarm related to it.
+Each optical link indicates the colour of the most severe alarm related to it.
 When clicking on one of the inputs, information about the link appears.
 In the example below there are 3 input links because the DRAUL is connected to 3 DRU ports. link number 2 was clicked and the information of this link is displayed:

-5.1.1.8 DRU to DCM Connection
+6.1.1.9 DRU to DCM Connection